metamn/shopledge/_posts/2012-05-29-key-metrics-of-an-ecommerce-site.md

 if this is **the experience you are looking for**, or not.

 Are there interesting products?
 Are they presented well?
 Does the site looks good?
-Do you feel confident what you see?
+Do you feel confident in what you see?

 If all's well then you'll start looking to buy, otherwise you'll bounce away.